2010 NMAPC ZISA Criteria

 Objective

-To ensure contractors, industrial business owners and building trades Crafts whose projects achieve the NMAPC Zero Injury Standards specified are recognized under the NMAPC Zero Injury Safety Awards Program.
+To ensure contractors, industrial business owners/clients and building trades Crafts whose projects achieve the NMAPC Zero Injury Standards specified are recognized under the NMAPC Zero Injury Safety Awards Program.

 Eligibility

-This award is open to all contractors, industrial business owners and building trades crafts on projects performed under the terms of the National Maintenance Agreements or National Power Generation Maintenance Agreements program.
+This award is open to all contractors, industrial business owners/clients and building trades crafts on projects performed under the terms of the National Maintenance Agreements or National Power Generation Maintenance Agreements program.

 Specificity

-All awards are for work on a single project, for a single identified owner.
+All awards are for work on a single project, for a single identified owner/client.

 Application Cycle

-Award applications are accepted online from January through May of each year, and are presented at the annual dinner gala, which is held in October.
+Award applications are accepted online from January through May of each year, and are presented at the annual dinner gala.

 Requirements and Guidelines